Elise39u/LaravelAvontuur/README.md

 Then congrats your composer is correctly installed *Keep in mind that your composer version can different from mine*

-So not make sure to once again go to Step 0 and follow the composer link.
+If not make sure to once again go to Step 0 and follow the composer link.

 Now comes the second step.
 ###Step 2.2 running Composer update?